Leroy Smith (basketball): High school

 In 1991, Jordan acknowledged the impact of the event, "It all started when Coach Herring cut me.
 What it did was instill some values in me.
 It was a lesson to me to dig within myself."
 Jordan would check into hotels under the alias “Leroy Smith” throughout his professional basketball career.

 College

-Smith attended the University of North Carolina at Charlotte from 1981–1985, earning a Bachelor of Arts degree in Psychology.
+Smith attended the University of North Carolina at Charlotte from 1981 to 1985, earning a Bachelor of Arts degree in Psychology.
 He had a four-year basketball scholarship, playing at small forward and power forward positions for the Charlotte 49ers.
 In his senior year he captained the team and led the Sun Belt Conference in rebounds.

 Professional basketball career

 Smith went on to play on various professional basketball teams including: the Hemel & Watford Royals of the Premier English Basketball League (1985–86), TuS Bramsche in the German Basketball League (1986–87) the Westchester Golden Apples of the United States Basketball League (summer of 1986), AST Tarrare in France (1987–88) and Kumagai Gumi Bruins of the Japan Basketball League (1988–90).
 In many instances, he led his team in scoring, rebounding and blocked shots.